This course has been adjusted for remote participants however attendance at on-campus activities is preferable.

 - Discuss and critique discoveries of biological principles and processes and their contribution to modern technologies.

-- Construct and evaluate arguments about the nature of biological research and its impact on society.
+- Construct well-supported arguments about the nature of biological research and its impact on society.

 - Evaluate and debate the role of biology in our society and how it is applied to global problems such as biodiversity, climate change, medicine, and the use of GM foods and crops.

-- Acquire, assess and communicate new information relating to new discoveries in biology or that involve biological principles and processes.
+- Acquire, assess and communicate information relating to new discoveries in biological research using peer-review, verbal communication and writing.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.